hyweljohnllewellyn/hywelme/_posts/2020-04-25-improving-google-page-speed-insights-removing-disqus.md

 title: Improving Google Page Speed Insights - Removing Disqus
 categories: disqus google page speed insights optimisation
 meta: disqus google page speed insights mobile optimisation
 excerpt: "This site has never been optimised for mobile.
 There hasn't been a need.
-However, 15% of traffic is now from mobile devices, compared with just 2% in 2016.
+However, 15% of traffic is now from mobile devices, compared with just 2% in 2016."
-Using the fantastic Google PageSpeed Insights, it can be seen where the site has potential for improvement.
-A score of 48 out of 100 is just awful for mobile."
 ---
 ## A trend of increasing traffic to my site from mobile
 ​